sandialabs/matcal/documentation/source/Introduction.rst

    how to use them and how they are passed to models.
 #. :ref:`MatCal Objective Calculations` covers how we calculate objective values
    including normalization and scaling we automatically perform.
-#. :ref:`MatCal Objective Tools` covers the basic objective tools that are available and
+#. :ref:`MatCal Objectives` covers the basic objective tools that are available and
    how to use them to customize objective functions.
 #. :ref:`MatCal Models` covers the different model interfaces we support in MatCal
    and how to use them to run your models.